-Picture this scenario.
 It’s your first year at college.
 You are barely 3 months into the school year.
 Life in the on-campus dorms is great.
-You are making lots of friends, you are doing things on-campus.
-You are exploring the community around the campus.
+You are making lots of friends while attending events on-campus.
+You are exploring the community around campus.
 Classwork is relatively fun and easy.
-You are getting ready to go home for the winter break.
+You are getting ready to head home for the winter break.
 College life couldn’t be better.

 Then, one of your friends drops the question: “Where do you plan to live next year?”